InlandGalaxy/L.I.S.A./README.md

 # L.I.S.A.
-This is a Webbrowser made in Python
+This is a Webbrowser made in Python.
+Of course it's not in the .py format.
+It's in my own .lili format ;D

 It's very basic but it will get updated soon.